Seven2Interactive/flambe-tiled/README.md

 Roadmap
 -------
+Add instructions on how to use the JSON format in [Tiled](http://www.mapeditor.org).
 Add a easy to understand camera demo.
 Add a Nape physics demo.
 Add dynamic map refresh code in the demos.
-Better camera support.
-Possibly investigate zooming.
+Look at my camera implementation again and possibly investigate zooming.
-Possibly add support for animated tiles.
+Support for animated tiles.

 Credits
 -------